vinkrish/boston-housi/README.md

 ** Hint: ** Look at the graph above Question 5 and see where the validation scores lie for the various depths that have been assigned to the model.
 Does it get better with increased depth?
 At what point do we get our best validation score without overcomplicating our model?
 And remember, Occams Razor states "Among competing hypotheses, the one with the fewest assumptions should be selected."

 **Answer:** At maximum depth of 4, model  behaves well to unseen data.
-Looking at the complexity curves - we notice that training score and validation score is at highest.
+Looking at the complexity curves - we notice that training score and validation score is at highest and then diverge beyond this value.

 -----